Nathan-Busse/PDF-Unlocker/README.md

 *sudo bash PDF-Unlocker.sh*

 # NOTE:
-*This script is only compatible with linux*
+This script is only compatible with *Linux*